timwillmott/cobol/README.md

 # cobol
 The program and jcl were created for the IBM Master The Mainframe Grand Challenge.
-I decided to write a proram that took data from public datasets on the UK's Office of National Statistics website about COVID-19 deaths and indicators of social deprivation, to see if there was a corellation between them.
+I decided to write a program that took data from public datasets on the UK's Office of National Statistics website about COVID-19 deaths and indicators of social deprivation, to see if there was a corellation between them.
 The resulting program is a proof-of-concept, as the datasets used are not correlatable in any meaningful way.

 COVID-19 Deaths by LAD with SD Index